khulnasoft/khulnasoft/doc/dev/background-information/web/wildcard.md

 # Wildcard Component Library

-Wildcard is a collection of design-approved, accessible and well-tested React components that are suitable for use within the Sourcegraph codebase.
+Wildcard is a collection of design-approved, accessible and well-tested React components that are suitable for use within the Khulnasoft codebase.

 ## Usage